Leith Hill Intermediate

 The well marked track then ascends steadily up through the forest until emerging into the prominent basin half way up Leith Hill that is known locally as The "Depression".
 This is a good spot for a break and a fuel up, before you head off for the more technical stuff.
 I dare you not to start humming "There is no depression in New Zealand..."

 From the "Depression" its pretty much a case of follow your nose to the top.
 Leave the marked trail behind and follow the long sweeping spur to the north of the basin, picking your way up through mixed scrub, tussock and rocky terrain.
 The higher you go the better the views get.
-The summit is marked with a very large cairn.
+The first 'summit' is marked with a very large cairn but this is not the true summit!
+The true summit is to the west (at the end of the gpx trail) .
+This summit does not have a significant cairn and appears lower when viewed from the cairn ... don't be fooled!

 Return routes are either the same way, or conversely you could descend the screes and spur down the south side of the Depression.
 Pick the track up at the bushline again and complete "The Loop Track" back home to the village.
 Some nice moderately technical bush trail running as you drop altitude again.